-- 153. A ramp or ramps for the loading of a wheelchair and occupant must be available at all times for wheelchair accessible vehicles. - 154.
+- 154. Approved anchorages must be provided for the wheelchair and the wheelchair user.
+These anchorages must be either chassis or floor linked and capable of withstanding approved dynamic or static tests.
+Restraints for wheelchair and occupant must be independent of each other.
+Anchorage must also be provided for the safe stowage of a wheelchair when not in use, folded or otherwise, if carried within the passenger compartment.
+They must be designed so as not to cause injury within the passenger compartment. - 155.
+A ramp or ramps for the loading of a wheelchair and occupant must be available at all times for wheelchair accessible vehicles. - 156.
 An adequate locking device must be fitted to ensure that the ramps do not slip or tilt when in use.
-Provision must be made for the ramps to be stored safely when not in use. - 155.
+Provision must be made for the ramps to be stored safely when not in use. - 157.
 If the vehicle has a purpose designed wheelchair lift, then a 'LOLER' certificate must be produced with the initial application, and this must be renewed annually.
-The onus will be on the vehicle proprietor to ensure this is kept up to date and the certificate can be requested at any time by an authorised officer. - 156.
+The onus will be on the vehicle proprietor to ensure this is kept up to date and the certificate can be requested at any time by an authorised officer. - 158.
 Hackney carriages are an essential mode of transport for disabled and elderly persons.
-The combination of the personal service they offer, their wide availability and their door-to-door operations enable them to respond particularly well to the travel needs of people with mobility difficulties. - 157.
+The combination of the personal service they offer, their wide availability and their door-to-door operations enable them to respond particularly well to the travel needs of people with mobility difficulties. - 159.
 The licensing authority is committed to ensuring a wide variety of opportunities is available to those with mobility difficulties.
-For this reason, the licensing authority considers it important that people with impairments have access to all forms of public transportation. - 158.
+For this reason, the licensing authority considers it important that people with impairments have access to all forms of public transportation. - 160.
 The licensing authority intends to encourage proprietors to invest in wheelchair accessible vehicles, thus improving the accessibility of vehicles to disabled customers.
-For this reason, the age limits outlined in paragraph 47 (subject to change) do not apply to designated wheelchair accessible hackney carriage vehicles.
+For this reason, the age limits outlined in paragraph \47 (subject to change)\ do not apply to designated wheelchair accessible hackney carriage vehicles.
 Furthermore, North Yorkshire Council will continue to review its options in terms of encouraging more proprietors to obtain licences in respect of wheelchair accessible vehicles.